Jennifer Donnelly: Career

 From 2014-2016, Disney published Donnelly's four-book Waterfire Saga (Deep Blue, Rogue Wave, Dark Tide and Sea Spell), which have won numerous awards including the Nature Generation's 2015 Green Earth Book Award.
 The song "Open Your Eyes", released by Hollywood Records and sung by Bea Miller, was drawn from the chant sung by the river witches in Deep Blue.

 Donnelly worked with Disney again in 2017, when she published Beauty and the Beast: Lost in a Book, an original story to accompany the Beauty and the Beast film.
 Lost in a Book expands on the film, exploring the friendship between Belle and the Beast as well as Belle's time within the pages of Nevermore, a magical book from which she narrowly escapes.
 Lost in a Book spent four months on the New York Times bestseller list, and rights have been sold in 11 countries.

 Donnelly returned to historical fiction with Fatal Throne, a book about Henry VIII and his six wives published by Random House/Schwartz & Wade in May 2018.
 For this project, Donnelly joined six other authors (Candace Fleming, M.T.
 Anderson, Stephanie Hemphill, Deborah Hopkinson, Linda Sue Park, and Lisa Ann Sandell), each of whom wrote the part of Henry or one of his wives.
 Donnelly wrote Anne of Cleves, Henry's fourth wife.

 In September 2017, Donnelly announced a new multi-book project with Scholastic Publishing beginning with 2019's Stepsister.
 The story begins where the classic tale of Cinderella leaves off and follows her wicked stepsister Isabelle as "personifications of fate and chance battle for control of her life, hinting that there may be hope after all for a girl labeled ugly since her first appearances in literature".
 "Stepsister" was followed in 2020 by Poisoned, a retelling of the Snow White fairy tale.
 Donnelly has said a third fairy tale retelling is in the works and will be published in early 2024, but details are not yet available.
 Motion Picture rights for Stepsister and Poisoned have been acquired by Endeavor Content.

 In 2023, she published Molly's Letter, the first in a series of novella-length stories called Rose Petals set in the world of her three-volume Tea Rose series.

+Personal life

+Donnelly and her husband live in the Hudson Valley with their daughter.